cathym20/Student-Depression/README.md

 ### Libraries

-This project was implemented in Python using Pandas and NumPy for data manipulation, Scikit-learn for preprocessing and modelling, and Matplotlib for visualisation during exploratory analysis.
+This project was implemented in Python using Pandas and NumPy for data manipulation, Scikit-learn for preprocessing and modelling, and Matplotlib and Seaborn for visualisation during exploratory analysis.

 ### Conclusion